 Pierson does not have a hotel or a motel.
 You can rent from Airbnb or use the search widget below to find private rental homes.

 There are so many places you can visit in Pierson within an hour.
-If you are looking for a weekend or day trip destination within driving distance, there’s even more to see and do.
+If you are looking for a weekend or day trip destination within driving distance, there’s more to see and do.
 Here are some suggestions:

 The town of Pierson is in Volusia County, Florida, United States.